Nazanin1369/TrafficSignsClassifier/writeup_template.md

 <img src="./myData/speed-limit-30-kmh.jpg" width="200">

-I tried to mix very common signals, like speed-limit and stop, with others less common, like no vehicles
+I tried to mix very common signals, like speed-limit and stop, with others less common, like no vehicles.
+Some of these images are not much seen in the training datasets like no-vehicles.
+There are also having different zooms and backgrounds.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).